allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 The following table describes the **ClearML** features that can be used from the models table, including the states that allow each feature.
 Model states are *Draft* (editable) and *Published* (read-only).
-These actions can be accessed with the context-menu (when right-clicking a model).
+These actions can be accessed with the context menu (when right-clicking a model).

 | ClearML Action | Description | States Valid for the Action |
 |---|---|--|